handlebars-lang/handlebars.js/CONTRIBUTING.md

 You can use the following scripts to make sure that the CI job does not fail:

-- **npm run lint** will run all linters and fail on warnings
+- **pnpm run lint** will run all linters and fail on warnings
-- **npm run format** will format all files
+- **pnpm run format** will format all files
-- **npm run check-before-pull-request** will perform all checks that our CI job does, excluding integration tests.
+- **pnpm run check-before-pull-request** will perform all checks that our CI job does, excluding integration tests.
-- **npm run test:integration** will run integration tests (bundler compatibility with webpack, rollup, etc.)
+- **pnpm run test:integration** will run integration tests (bundler compatibility with webpack, rollup, etc.)
   These tests only work on Linux.

 ## Releasing the latest version